Soneso/stellar-php-sdk/soroban.md

 #### Deploy your contract

-If you want to create a smart contract for testing, you can easily build one with our [AssemblyScript Soroban SDK](https://github.com/Soneso/as-soroban-sdk) or with the [official Stellar Rust SDK](https://soroban.stellar.org/docs/examples/hello-world).
-Here you can find [examples](https://github.com/Soneso/as-soroban-examples) to be build with the AssemblyScript SDK.
+If you want to create a smart contract for testing, you can find the official examples [here](https://github.com/stellar/soroban-examples).

 There are two main steps involved in the process of deploying a contract.
 First you need to **upload** the **contract code** and then to **create** the **contract**.